 Military Status Verification

 Plaintiffs conduct military status verifications to determine if a person is on active military duty.
-These verifications are required in connection with the Servicemembers Civil Relief Act (SCRA).
+Courts require these verifications in connection with the Servicemembers Civil Relief Act (SCRA).
 The SCRA affords certain protections to people on active military duty, called up for military duty or recently retired.

 The goal of the SCRA is to allow the men and women serving their country to do so without worries of default judgments, evictions, foreclosures and some other actions.
 The SCRA requires plaintiffs to conduct military status verifications in certain situations to ensure the protection of these individuals’ rights.